adithya-nr/adithya-nr/README.md

 I studied computer science and engineering at RNS Institute of Technology, Bangalore.
 During my time at RNSIT, I volunteered as a graphic designer with a small team that helped me jumpstart and hone my skills as a digital designer.

-Aside from design, I also build web apps using the technologies like React, Node and many more tools.
+Aside from design, I also build web apps using technologies like React, Node and many more tools.
 I'm currently working at [Betsol](https://betsol.com) as a Web Architect on a product called Leto.
 I'm involved in the design (both UI/UX and architecture) and development of the product using React, Redux, Node and Postgres.

 #### Skills